How to Get Back to Work After a Career Break

 Freshen Your Skills

-- Volunteer work: Even if it’s unrelated to your field, volunteering on a regular basis can get you re-accustomed to a structured environment, which employers like to see.
-Bonus if your volunteering builds or maintains skills that potential employers want to see in candidates.
+- Volunteer: Even if it’s unrelated to your field, volunteering on a regular basis can get you re-accustomed to a structured environment, which employers like to see.
+It's a bonus if volunteering builds or maintains skills that potential employers want to see in candidates.

-- Classes: If there are new products or programs available that aren’t familiar to your, it might make sense to take a class.
-This could be an in-person course, or an online tutorial.
+- Classes: If there are new products or programs available that aren’t familiar to you, consider taking a class (whether it's in-person or online).
 Once you’ve mastered the new skill, you can include it in the skills section on your resume.

 Practice Job Search Skills

-How long has it been since you last applied for a job?
-If it’s hard to remember, you probably need to update your resume.
+If it’s hard to recall the last time you applied for a job, you probably need to update your resume.
 (And maybe your LinkedIn profile, too!)
 As you update your resume, consider opting for a functional version, rather than a chronological one—this may help de-emphasize the gap in your employment history.